womeninrobotics/womeninrobotics.github.io/pages/posts/photo-challenge.md

 ### 2. Upload them to Wikimedia

-Upload them to [Wikimedia Commons](https://commons.wikimedia.org/wiki/Commons:Contributing_your_own_work) for anyone to use
+Upload them to [Wikimedia Commons](https://commons.wikimedia.org/wiki/Commons:Contributing_your_own_work) for anyone to use.

 **Category:**